 Research Assistant Professor

 One Brookings Drive, MSC 01105-0109-02, St. Louis, MO 63130

-I am a theoretical astrophysicist using computer simulations to understand the physics of plasmas near extreme objects such as neutron stars and black holes.
-My main tool is a "Particle-in-Cell" code Aperture that I developed over the past few years.
+I am a theoretical astrophysicist using computer simulations to understand the physics of the plasma near extreme objects such as neutron stars and black holes.
+My main tool is a "Particle-in-Cell" code Aperture that I developed as a part of my PhD thesis.
 It simulates ultra-relativistic plasmas in strong electromagnetic fields, and their interaction with high-energy radiation.
 The code runs on GPUs, is highly optimized, and enables me to run simulations on my personal workstation that would otherwise take thousands of CPU cores.
+It also runs on the Summit supercomputer at the Oak Ridge National Labs, parallelized over tens of thousands of GPUs.
 I also work on interactive visualizations of astrophysical simulations in the modern browser.